johnfarnell/weather/README.md

 # Introduction to the WEATHER app

-Upon starting the application, the user is invited to enter search criteria for the location (building, city, suburb etc) that in which they are interested in.
-In the event that the system finds more than one location, the user will then be invited to select from a drop-down list.
+Upon starting the application, the user is invited to enter search criteria for the location (building, city, suburb etc) of particular interest.
+In the event that the system finds more than one location for the search criteria, the user will then be invited to select from a drop-down list.

 Once a location is identified as the one of interest, a list of the upcoming 7 day weather forecast is presented.